NEWS

 The Rapid Re-Housing Team hosted more than a dozen service providers, representatives from Senator Collins’ office, and the Mayor of Auburn at a community gathering to celebrate the expansion of the program to Lewiston-Auburn.

-The team is working to expand their work and impact for people in Maine… this summer, thanks to support from the City of Auburn, they opened an office in Lewiston to serve the Lewiston-Auburn area, with the goal to serve a total of 35 people in their first year.
+The team is working to expand their work and impact for people in Maine.
+This summer, thanks to support from the City of Auburn, they expanded services to the Lewiston-Auburn area, with the goal to serve a total of 35 people in their first year.
 They are also adding a new caseworker position to their team in Portland that will work closely with staff at the MaineHealth-Preble Street Learning Collaborative

 For many people, their first point of contact with Preble Street is the Learning Collaborative.
 The Learning Collaborative is a low-barrier medical clinic, where people who are experiencing homelessness can go for help with basic needs and get medical care for acute injuries and illnesses.
 This program is based in Portland, ME, and serves some of the most vulnerable people in the city, who live outside, in shelters, and in places not meant for human habitation.